 What is Archie?

-Archie (https://archie.cochrane.org/) is Cochrane’s online database of documents and contact information.
-It contains data about people involved in Cochrane.
+Archie (https://archie.cochrane.org/) is Cochrane’s online database of review documents and contact information.
+It contains data about reviews, translations of reviews, registered Cochrane Groups and people who are involved in Cochrane.

 What is a Super User?

 If you are a Super User in your group, you can edit group contact data and other information in Archie.
 Groups can have more than one Super User.
 You can have the Super User role and other group roles at the same time.

 You have more powers in Archie than other users in your group, and with great power comes great responsibility!

 What are my responsibilities as a Super User?